podgorskiy/BroadPhase/README.txt

   image processing.
 Project uses only the main library file 'CImg.h' that is *dual-licensed*: It can be either distributed under the CeCILL-C or CeCILL license.

+  This project uses TCLAP - Templatized Command Line Argument Parser.
+This is a simple C++ library that facilitates parsing command line arguments in a type independent manner.

   Licensing
   ---------